TV Entertainment Centers

 After

-If you are searching for a custom TV entertainment center builder in St. Augustine or the broader St. John's County area, this project shows what is possible when scale, materials, and craftsmanship align.
-We also handle custom feature walls and millwork accent walls of every style — from modern high-gloss to warm shiplap.
+If you're looking for a custom TV entertainment center builder in St. Augustine or the broader St. John's County area, this project shows what happens when scale, materials, and craftsmanship line up.
+We also build custom feature walls and millwork accent walls in every style, modern high-gloss or warm shiplap.

 Ready for Your Own Feature Wall in Courtney Oaks?

-If you have a living room wall that deserves more than a coat of paint — whether it is a soaring two-story focal wall in Courtney Oaks, a fireplace surround anywhere in St. Augustine, or a custom TV entertainment center somewhere else in St. John's County — AVP Construction JAX is ready to build it.
-We work on new construction and renovations, and we bring the same attention to detail whether the ceiling is 9 feet or 21.
-Reach out and tell us what you are envisioning.
-We would love to help you make it real.
+Maybe you have a soaring two-story focal wall in Courtney Oaks.
+Maybe it's a fireplace surround in St. Augustine, or a custom TV entertainment center somewhere else in St. John's County.
+If that wall deserves more than a coat of paint, AVP Construction JAX is ready to build it.
+We work on new construction and renovations, and the attention to detail is the same at 9 feet or 21.
+Tell us what you're picturing and we'll go from there.

 Florida Licensed & Insured · Serving Jacksonville & St. Johns County